A localization of bicategories via homotopies: Introduction

 Going back to the example of the homotopy category of a model category, a reason why in this case the candidates for inverses are present is that, as is well known, any weak equivalence between fibrant-cofibrant objects can be factored as a section followed by a retraction.
 We say that an arrow is split if it is either a retraction or a section.
-Recall that $\Sigma$ is said to satisfy the ``3 for 2" condition if, for any three arrows that satify $fg = h$, whenever two of them are in $\Sigma$, so is the third.
-We have adequately weakened these notions for them to be considered in bicategories ($w$ stands for ``weak"), and we have showed (Proposition~\ref{prop:otramediapu}): if $\Sigma$ satisfies 3 for 2, then any $w$-split arrow in $\Sigma$ is mapped to an equivalence by $i$.
+Recall that $\cc{W}$ is said to satisfy the ``3 for 2" condition if, for any three arrows that satisfy $fg = h$, whenever two of them are in $\cc{W}$, so is the third.

+We have weakened these notions to formulate their adequate bicategorical versions, and we have shown (Proposition~\ref{prop:otramediapu}): if $\cc{W}$ satisfies 3 for 2, then any split arrow in $\cc{W}$ is mapped to an equivalence by $i$.

-Combining the two results above, it follows the main theorem of this article (Theorem~\ref{enfin}): If $\Sigma$ satisfies 3 for 2 and each arrow of $\Sigma$ can be written as a composition of $w$-split arrows of $\Sigma$, then $\cc{C} \mr{i} \Ho$ is the localization of $\C$ with respect to $\Sigma$.
+We define a pseudofunctor $\C \mr{i} \cc{E}$ to be the localization of $\C$ with respect to $\cc{W}$ if it is universal in the following sense: for any bicategory $\cc{D}$, precomposition with $i$, \mbox{$\Hom(\cc{E},\cc{D}) \mr{i^*} \Hom_{(\cc{W},\Theta)}(\C,\cc{D})$} is a biequivalence of bicategories.
+We say that this localization is \emph{strict} if these biequivalences are in fact isomorphisms.
+Combining the two results above, that is Theorem \ref{teo:mediapuposta} and Proposition~\ref{prop:otramediapu}, we obtain the main theorem of this article (Theorem~\ref{enfin}): If $\cc{W}$ satisfies 3 for 2 and each arrow of $\cc{W}$ can be written as a composition of split arrows in $\cc{W}$, then $\cc{C} \mr{i} \Ho$ is the strict localization of $\C$ with respect to $\cc{W}$.

+{We note that this is a stronger result than what one may expect to get in a bicategorical context, since we get an isomorphism of bicategories and not just an equivalence or a biequivalence.
+By the usual reasoning with universal properties, any other construction of the localization of $\C$ with respect to $\cc{W}$ will yield a biequivalent bicategory, not necessarily isomorphic.}